hpc-io/pdc/docs/source/introduction.rst

    :alt: PDC Installation Diagram
    :align: center

 Installation workflow to install the client targets offered by PDC.

+As seen in the figure above,
+   PDC offers the following methods for installing core dependencies:

+1. :ref:`Spack <link_spack>`
+2. :ref:`PDC Source <pdc-source>`

 .. note::